 Conclusion

 The GPT-5 family has moved fast.
-In seven months, OpenAI went from a capable general-purpose model to one that operates software like a human, holds an entire codebase in context, and outperforms industry professionals on knowledge work benchmarks across 44 occupations.
+In nine months, OpenAI has gone from a capable general-purpose model to one that operates software like a human, holds an entire codebase in context, outperforms industry professionals on knowledge work benchmarks across 44 occupations, and now, with GPT-5.5, handles multi-step agentic coding workflows that previously needed human supervision, now led by GPT-5.6’s Sol tier.

-For most users, GPT-5.3 Instant is the clear everyday choice, it is the cheapest model in the family, hallucinates less than any prior version, and no longer feels like it was written by a compliance department.
-For professional workflows that need computer use, 1M-token context, or maximum reasoning depth, GPT-5.4 justifies the price.
+For most users, GPT-5.3 Instant is still the clear everyday choice.
+It is the cheapest model in the family, hallucinates less than any prior version, and no longer feels like it was written by a compliance department.
+For professional workflows that need agentic coding, a 1M-token context, or maximum reasoning depth, GPT-5.6 Sol is now the model to reach for, with GPT-5.5 still a strong fallback.
 And if you are building anything that will still be running in 12 months, keep an eye on ChatGPT 6, the shift from tool to autonomous collaborator is coming.

 FAQ